-I learned a lot during that time.
-I learned that no matter where one lives, we are all doing the very best that we can, and that most welcome support and ideas and collaborations where we can find them.
-I learned about the generosity of others, especially those in the medical profession, who give of their time and skills freely and fervently to save lives.
-I learned that my documentary skills as a photographer, while honed, paled in comparison to the real life-saving work done by locals and foreigners united by shared visions.
-I am humbled to have been allowed to support this treasured work in any small way.
-I also learned that in addition to love, food and health, art is sustenance.
-In so many cultures, art is revered… it is savored.
-Whether that art be music, paintings, weavings, sculpture, photography… the list goes on… art is contentment for the soul.
+Patricia learned a lot during her work overseas.
+She learned that no matter where one lives, everyone is doing the very best that they can, and that most welcome support and ideas and collaborations where they can find them.
+She learned about the generosity of others, especially those in the medical profession, who give of their time and skills freely and fervently to save lives.
+She learned that her documentary skills as a photographer, while honed, paled in comparison to the real life-saving work performed by locals and foreigners united by shared visions.
+She is humbled to have partnered on this treasured work.

 Some fun at exhibitions...

 (for a full list of exhibitions, go here)

 My favorite is to be behind the camera, of course.
 That being said, sharing my work can be fun and exciting.
 I get to meet all sorts of people and make new friends.